Why Millennials are the perfect generation for the ‘new’ real estate

 In 2020, Millennials will be aged between 24 and 40 years old.
 If they haven’t already bought their first home, they’re well on the way.
 Thanks to rising house prices, millennials have had to wait longer than their parents to buy their first home.
 But not by much.
 In the early 2000s, the average age to buy a first home was 29.
 Today, it’s 31: smack bang in the middle of the millennial generation.

-“Our millennial agents speak the same language as their buyers,” explains Will.
+“Our millennial agents speak the same language as their buyers,” explains Paul.
 “They’re great at building rapport and knowing what younger buyers are looking for.
 And they definitely understand the pain of affording a first home!”

 That understanding means millennial agents can do a great job for their sellers, too.
 From advising them how to style the property to creating a clever marketing campaign, their inside knowledge is a serious asset.